declan0872/shake-gesture-snippet/README.md

 # Shake Gesture Snippet

-How to parse a JSON feed using Swift 5
+How to show call upon the shake gesture to change the state of an app.
+Built using Swift 5.

 ## Tech Specs